 2. A bike ride around Djurgärden

-Djurgärden is a beautiful and rather green island known as the home of the Abba Museum, the Skansen oen air museum and the Vasa Museum.
-It’s also a great place to go for a bike ride in summer.
+Djurgärden is a beautiful and rather green island known as the home of the Abba Museum, the Skansen open air museum, and the Vasa Museum.

 Want to visit the Vasa Museum?
 Get skip-the-line tickets with this tour.